-A student who was awarded aid in the first year will receive aid in the second year if the student has taken the theory exams and maintained a 3.0 grade point average.
-Students who receive a superior on the theory examination and maintain good progress will receive financial aid in their third and fourth years.
+A student who was awarded aid in the first year is eligible to receive aid in the second year if the student has taken the theory exams and maintained a 3.0 grade point average.
+Students who receive a superior on the theory examinations and maintain satisfactory progress are eligible for financial aid in their third and fourth years.
 Aid in the fifth year is provided if the candidate is making good progress on the dissertation.